 Markets offered include: stocks, indices, forex, cryptocurrencies, options, futures, commodities, bonds, interest rates and ETFs.
 City Index is a long-established, well regulated, provider of user friendly access to the global markets.

-City Index spreads are comfortably in-line with those of the other multi-asset broker platforms.
+Our City Index broker review showed that City Index spreads are comfortably in-line with those of the other multi-asset broker platforms.
 It offers traders fixed or variable spreads and the execution monitor (on desktop and mobile platforms) displays the spread at time of trade to ensure traders are aware of the terms of the deal.

 The numbers related to commissions stack up quite well with some major forex spreads coming in as tight as 0.5 pips.